Table of Contents

 What insurance companies are the top providers of Medicare Advantage plans?

-Blue Cross Blue Shield, Humana, Aetna, UnitedHealthcare, Cigna and Anthem are the top Medicare Advantage providers, according to a Forbes Health analysis of U.S. insurance companies that offer these types of plans nationwide.
+Blue Cross Blue Shield, Humana, Aetna, UnitedHealthcare, Cigna and Anthem are the best Medicare Advantage providers, according to a Forbes Health analysis of U.S. insurance companies that offer these types of plans nationwide.
 We evaluated each provider based on the number of states they provide coverage in, the variety of benefits they offer, how they’re ranked by the Centers for Medicare and Medicaid Services (CMS) and how they’re ranked in terms of their financial health by agencies like A.M.
 Best and how agencies like J.D.
 Power rank them regarding consumer feedback.